1. DEFINITIONS & INTERPRETATION

 We will provide appropriate information in a way that aims to be clear, fair and not misleading.

-We will pay due regard to our customers’
+We will pay due regard to our customers’information needs in a timely way.

 Customer Expectations